 5. Practice with a metronome

 Practicing with a metronome is way to check that your timing is even when finger picking or playing an arpeggio on a chord.
-Simply google ‘metronome’ to easily access one online.
+Here is a free metronome on this site.

 Always start out slowly and gradually increase the speed as you improve.
 Don’t force yourself to play at faster tempos if you haven’t mastered playing at a slower tempo.